By Madhubala Solanki

-Literal meaning of the word waqf is ‘detention’.
-In the language of law, waqf means detention of a property so that its produce or income may always be available for religious or charitable purposes.
-When a waif is created, the property is detained or, is ‘tied up’ forever and thereafter becomes non-transferable.
-Meaning and various types of the waqf is defined in this projects.
-There is object behind making a wakf.
+The literal meaning of the word waqf is ‘detention’.
+In the legal context, waqf means detention of a property so that its produce or income may always be available for religious or charitable purposes.
+When a waqf is created, the property is detained or, is ‘tied up’ forever and thereafter becomes non-transferable.
+Meaning and various types of waqf are defined in this project.
+There is an object behind making a wakf.
 Office of Mutawalli (manager) is very important.
-There are many modes to create waqf, which are dealt in this project.
-Wakf is binding and enforceable by law, it has legal consequences which are dealt in this project.
-The law of waqf is “the most important branch of Mohammedan Law for it is interwoven with the entire religious life and social ecomony of Muslims.
+There are many modes to create waqf, which are dealt with in this project.
+Wakf is binding and enforceable by law, it has legal consequences which are dealt with in this project.
+The law of waqf is “the most important branch of Mohammedan Law for it is interwoven with the entire religious, social, and economic life of Muslims.

-When Muslim a person who is working for charitable purpose under religious faith and sentiments and for the benefit and upliftment of the society, has donate his property in the name of Allah is called waqf.
+When Muslim a person who is working for a charitable purpose under religious faith and sentiments and for the benefit and upliftment of the society, has donated his property in the name of Allah is called waqf.

 ESSENTIAL CONDITIONS FOR A VALID WAQF